walkerford/rareskills-homework/src/week8-9-security/README.md

 # Week 8-9 -- Security Puzzles

 We were assigned 13 puzzles to solve over two weeks.
-Here are some notes on the vulnerability that was tested in each.
+Here are some notes on the vulnerabilities that were discovered in each.

 ## Capture the Ether -- Guess the Secret Number